yutatech/twitter-hide-recommendation/README.md

 # twitter-hide-recommendation
 This is an Extension of Safari for macOS.
 This Extension hides "おすすめ" tab of x.com.
 This will prevent you from looking at the posts forever.
+And promotion posts are also hidden.

 ## Dependencies
 - Xcode